noisecapella/rhythmbox-echonest/README.md

 (You may need to create the folder if it doesn't exist)

 You also need an [Echo's Nest API key](http://developer.echonest.com).
-For now you need to edit `echonest-recommender.py` and replace "XXXXXXXXXX" with the API key.
+For now you need to copy `apikey.py.base` to `apikey.py` and replace "XXXXXXXXXX" with the API key.
 (Eventually I'll implement some kind of preference menu to handle this.)

 Usage
 -----